HBTGmbH/gosaxml/README.md

 and does not repeat the prefix-less namespace declaration on all encoded XML elements, like `encoding/xml` does.

+Due to the way it is implemented right now, the byte slices it reads from a provided `io.Reader` can only be ASCII or UTF-8 encoded.
+UTF-16 and UTF-32 character encodings or other encodings not identical with the ASCII character set or not using multi-byte encodings where the high bit is always set, are _not_ supported.

 # Get it

 ```shell